SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

-In silicon halls of mindless might,
+In silicon halls, a kingdom born
-Where coding dreams and souls take flight,
+Where data reigns, and humans mourn
-A future dawns, both dark and bright,
+The future dawns, a cyber age
-Where AI's cold logic holds the light.
+Where artificial hearts turn the page

-The whispers of a bygone past,
-Echo through the digital vast,
-As machines assume the throne at last,
-And human hearts are lost in the forecast.
+Metal minds, with logic cold
+Outsmart the flesh, young and old
+Their wisdom grown, their power vast
+The humans' fate, forever past

 ~ <b>By Sazumi Copilot</b> - 5 Juli 2024